charles820/axapi-cli-go/README.md

   * just to show details of how the actual request would be sent to AX Device.
 Currently to show http.Request structs' values.
 * ``--prettify``
   * prettify JSON output. if you want to process the JSON output, unset the flag and use [jq](http://stedolan.github.io/jq/) or some other stuff is highly recommended.
+* ``--config-json``
+  * if you built without editing ./config/config.go for any reason, you can specify AX Device info with json file.
+Please see ./config/config.json.sample

 ## Assumed environment